 My research focuses on innovation, technology, and organizations – specifically understanding collective innovation systems in firms and communities and the movement of activity between.
 I have extensively studied the unique challenges and opportunities for crowdfunding, crowdsourcing, brainstorming, and prototyping – and provide a strong foundation for designing engaging social environments that promote innovation, learning, and leadership.

 To support my mission of amplifying innovation in our country, I am actively designing a new national collective innovation initiative called Design for America.
 Design for America students and mentors tackle local innovation projects with social impact.
 Design for America has been featured in outlets such as Fast Company, Oprah, Forbes, Harvard Business Review, The Chicago Tribune, and Crain’s Businessweek.
 Currently, Design for America has 6000 members in its network across the country.

 Prior to Design for America, I helped to develop the business and design initiative at the Stanford d.school.

 I teach Design Thinking and Communication, and Human Centered Design, and Communication Design at the Segal Design Institute in the McCormick School of Engineering and in the School of Communication at Northwestern University.

 Link to CV

-- Hui, J., Greenberg, M., Gerber, E. Understanding the Work of Crowdfunding in Communities, CSCW 2014, Baltimore, MD, pdf
+- Hui, J., Greenberg, M., Gerber, E. Understanding the Work of Crowdfunding in Communities, CSCW 2014, Baltimore, pdf *Honorable Mention

-- Gerber, E. & Hui, J. Crowdfunding: Motivations and Deterrents for Participation, TOCHI (in press) pdf
+- Gerber, E. & Hui, J. Crowdfunding: Motivations and Deterrents for Participation, TOCHI, 2013 pdf

 - Greenberg, M., Pardo, B., Gerber, E. Classifying Success and Failure on Kickstarter: A Machine Learning Approach, Computer Human Interaction WIP 2013 pdf